Welcome to Definitely Drawing

 • Jace's Archivist: works very well combined with many of the deck’s cards, but has the unfortunate side-effect of milling ourselves.
 The deck has only limited means available to recover from this.

-• Kami of the Crescent Moon/Temple Bell: cheap draw mechanisms but I do not want my opponents drawing many cards; just me.
+• Kami of the Crescent Moon/Temple Bell: cheap draw mechanisms that allows everyone to draw, which is not we want.

 • The Magic Mirror: not a bad draw card but very expensive to cast for what it does (even when taking cost-reduction into account).